 You get the idea.
 There are so many different flavors of Oreos - you can change that flavor to suit your needs.

-Step 1: Add Oreo cookies to a food processor.
+Step 1: Add 35-40 Oreo cookies to a food processor.
 Pulse cookies until chocolate pieces become fine crumbs.

-Step 3: Remove filling from the food processor.
+Step 3: Remove the filling from the food processor.
 With your hands, roll the filling into 1" balls.
 Place Oreo balls on a cookie sheet lined with parchment paper.
 Place balls in the freezer for 30 minutes to an hour.

-Step 4: Mix white chocolate and Crisco in a microwave-safe bowl.
-Microwave in 30-second increments, stirring in between.
 (If you'd prefer, you can melt chocolate with a double boiler instead.
 I just think the microwave does the trick and is much faster.)

-Step 5: Once the white chocolate is melted, add cake pop stick to the balls and, using a spoon, gently cover cake pops with melted candy.
-Pick up cake pop and very gently spin over the melted chocolate to remove any excess chocolate.
-Crush the remaining cookies and sprinkle Oreo cookie crumbs over the top.
+Step 5: Once the white chocolate is melted, add the cake pop stick to the balls and, using a spoon, gently cover cake pops with melted candy.
+Then, pick up the cake pop and very gently spin over the melted white chocolate to remove any excess chocolate.

 Step 6: Stick cake pop sticks in a piece of styrofoam or floral foam to dry for about 30 minutes.

-Leftover Storage
+❄️ Leftover Storage

-Because of the cream cheese filling, these Oreo cookie balls should be stored in a refrigerator.
+STORAGE: Because of the cream cheese filling, these Oreo cookie balls should be stored in a refrigerator.
 Just pop them in an airtight container and store for 3-4 days after preparing.

-These Oreo cake balls freeze beautifully!
+FREEZING: These Oreo cake balls freeze beautifully!
 I recommend leaving the stick out if you're planning on freezing them.

 Prepare cake balls as instructed, using a spoon to coat them with white chocolate (leaving a small area exposed to put in a cake pop stick).
 Allow the coating on the Oreo balls to set on a piece of wax paper or parchment paper, then place them in a freezer bag once set.
 You can store them in a freezer for up to 6 months.